JoeyMckenzie/joeymckenzie.tech/src/content/blog/serverless-databases-with-rust-neon.md

 being Postgres-based as opposed to MySQL.
 As with every great piece of new technology I come across, it's time to figure out how we can integrate it with Rust.

+As always, the source code for all examples can be found on my blog [here](https://github.com/JoeyMckenzie/joey-mckenzie-tech/tree/main/samples/with-neon).

+## Getting started

 Let's build out a simple CRUD-based console application expanding on a previous post involving logging awesome beers we've come across.
 To spice things up a bit, let's _also_ add a logging mechanism for awesome breweries we've patronized as well.